Brand, Keyword, or Competitor monitoring can describe many activities. Here's what we mean when we talk about monitoring with BuzzSumo:

 To help you discover questions being asked about your brand, our Question Analyzer crawls over 100,000 different forums including the entirety of Quora and Reddit.

 You can search the data by brand name or any other keyword.

 Results are organized and displayed by type of question.
 See the results for Nike below.

 Underneath the word cloud, you will also find a list of real online results.

 Click on the question to go directly to the forum, where you will be able to see the answers and comments.

 It is useful to know who is sharing your content online.
 For example, you might want to contact and thank people who have shared your content.
 This can be a helpful way to build relationships, particularly with influencers that have shared your content.

-To see who has shared the content you've published on your website go to the Influencers section of BuzzSumo and choose 'Search Content Shared'.
-Then, enter the relevant domains you wish to track.
+To see who has shared the content you've published on your website go to the Influencers section of BuzzSumo and choose 'Shared articles from' using the drop-down menu.
+Then, enter the relevant domains you wish to search for.